 - Of course, there's also the time he nearly got a ticket because he couldn't interface with a parking meter.

 - Battlestar Galactica.
-Athena is a humanoid Cylon based on Kobollian/Old Earth technology that was Lost Forever thousands of years before Colonial civilization rediscovered cybernetics.
+Athena is a humanoid Cylon based on Kobollian/Old Earth technology that was lost thousands of years before Colonial civilization rediscovered cybernetics.
 She resembles a human being to the point that the differences between her and an actual human are almost imperceptible even under a microscope, and she even has a baby with one.
 And yet, she's somehow able to interface with and control Galactica's computers by attaching a network cable to one, stripping the other end, and jamming it into her forearm.

 - In their defense, they probably installed some sort of software package to allow her to interact with the Galactica's computers.